 Justice and mercy

 Jesus said, be "merciful, as your Father in Heaven is merciful"; "Blessed are the merciful for they shall receive mercy".
 God is merciful, and for Him to deal with people like us He certainly needs to be.
 We continually ignore Him, either actively or passively, yet He refrains from giving us our just dues.
-He certainly hasn't ignored our rebellion, in fact it cost Jesus his life.
-God's heartfelt compassion toward the human race is anything but a free ride.
+He certainly hasn't ignored our rebellion, in fact it cost Jesus his life, so God's heartfelt compassion toward the human race is anything but a free ride.

 So then, what does God require of us?
 "To love mercy and walk humbly with Him".